Table of Contents

 - The parameters are incorrect

-Of all the reasons listed above, the most common is the drive not accessible and denied access.
+Of all the reasons listed above, the most common is the drive not accessible and being denied access.
 So, in the next section, we have a step-by-step guide on how to fix this issue in Windows.

 Method 1.
 Fix the "Drive is not accessible.
 Access is denied" Error via Properties